painebenjamin/fruition/docs/apis/server/web/rpc.rst

 The base server defines methods for registration and dispatching of requests.
 The two implementations (XML and JSON) are responsible for parsing and formatting of requests and responses.

-.. autoclass:: goodylib.api.server.webservice.rpc.base.RPCServerBase
+.. autoclass:: pibble.api.server.webservice.rpc.base.RPCServerBase
    :members:

 XML
 ---

-.. autoclass:: goodylib.api.server.webservice.rpc.xml.server.XMLRPCServer
+.. autoclass:: pibble.api.server.webservice.rpc.xml.server.XMLRPCServer
    :members: